samsn139/sam-intern-repo/Milestone5/clean_code.md

 ### How did refactoring improve the structure of the code?
 By refactoring the function, the logic became more modular and easier to follow.
 Each function now has a single responsibility, which makes the code more readable and reusable.
 The refactored code also makes unit testing more straightforward, as each function performs a discrete task.

+## Naming Variables & Functions

+### What makes a good variable or function name?
+A good variable or function name is descriptive and meaningful.
+It should clearly convey its purpose or action in the code.
+Names should be concise but unambiguous.
+For functions, it's best to use verbs to indicate actions (e.g., `calculate`, `fetch`, `update`).

+### What issues can arise from poorly named variables?
+Poorly named variables can lead to confusion, making it harder for developers to understand the code.
+This can result in bugs, longer debugging times, and difficulty maintaining the code.
+Unclear names increase the cognitive load when trying to understand the code, making it less readable.

+### How did refactoring improve code readability?
+Refactoring the code with clear, descriptive names makes the purpose of each variable and function much easier to understand.
+It eliminates ambiguity and improves the overall readability of the code.
+Now, it's immediately clear what the function is doing and what each variable represents.